Program Highlights & Frequently Asked Questions

 Yes.
 However, all moonlighting must be pre-approved by the Program Director.
 Duty hours cannot be exceeded during moonlighting.

 How much is the educational stipend?

 There is a $2500 reimbursable educational stipend.
 Purchases are pre-approved by the Program Director.
 Fellows submit receipts to the Program Coordinator and receive reimbursement after GME approval via direct deposit.
-Pre-approved educational expenses include travel/registration and accommodations for scientific meetings, electronics such as laptops/tablets, and question banks for board prep and any other books/software and educational material as well as membership in professional societies.
+Pre-approved educational expenses include travel/registration and accommodations for scientific meetings, electronics such as laptops/tablets, and question banks for board prep and any other books/software, board exam fee, and educational material as well as membership in professional societies.

 Are meals provided when on call?

 Yes.
 There is a $300 bi-annual meal card that may be used at the HUH food court.
 Meal cards can be used to purchase a wide array of food/snacks and may be used at any time during the fellowship.

 Where do your fellows practice after graduation?

 Locations of practice after graduation vary.
 Most of our fellows enter private practice.
 A number, choose to become academic clinicians.
 Several of our fellows have returned to their home countries to bring their knowledge and education for the benefit of their countrymen.

 How well do fellows do on board certification exams?